The Word That Changes Everything: What 'Authenteo' Really Means

 The Problem with Modern Translations

-But Paul didn't use the typical Greek word for authority (exusia) that appears throughout the New Testament.
-Authority is a major biblical theme—honoring authority, submitting to authority, exercising godly authority.
+In 1 Timothy 2:12, most modern translations render Paul's words as "I do not permit a woman to teach or to exercise authority over a man."
+But Paul didn't use the typical Greek word for authority (exousia) that appears throughout the New Testament.
+Authority is a major biblical theme — honoring authority, submitting to authority, exercising godly authority.
 Paul wrote extensively about these concepts and consistently used standard Greek terminology.

-What Authenteo Actually Meant
+What Authentein Actually Meant

 Suddenly Everything Makes Sense

-The King James Actually Got It Right
+The King James Actually Got Closer

-Here's something fascinating: my grandfather, who only read the King James Version, used to argue that women could preach and pastor because the KJV uses the word "usurp" rather than "exercise authority."
+Here's something fascinating.
+My grandfather, who only read the King James Version, used to argue that women could preach and pastor because the KJV uses the word "usurp" rather than "exercise authority."

 He would say, "It says women can't usurp authority.
-But if a woman is called by God and given permission to speak, she's not usurping anything—she's been given authority to be there."
+But if a woman is called by God and given permission to speak, she's not usurping anything — she's been given authority to be there."

 Why This Matters Today

-Instead, he was pointing toward something revolutionary: mutual submission, mutual honor, and shared leadership based on gifts and calling rather than gender.
+Paul wasn't establishing a hierarchy where men always lead and women always follow.
+He was rejecting domineering leadership wherever it shows up — and pointing toward something revolutionary: mutual submission, mutual honor, and shared leadership based on gifts and calling rather than gender.

 The Danger of Misunderstanding